parabol-studio/gabriel-server/README.md

 ```

+### Configuration
+The application can be configured by creating a `.gabriel.json` file in the root directory of your project.

+### Configuration options
+- secret (mandatory): Password used for UI authentication

 ## Run in dev mode

 To run in dev mode simply clone the repo, navigate to the directory and run `npm run dev` which will allow you to edit the UI directly with the Angular CLI on port 4000.
 You can also run `npm run prod` to serve the UI from the Node.js server.
 This will run Gabriel, including the UI, on your local machine at `localhost:8085`.
 You will need to supply some sample logs in the `/logs` directory.